-Adding a fourth level (Channel folder) to the message structure fixes the problem and causes all rules to pass!
+Adding a fourth level (Channel folder) to the message structure causes all rules to pass!

-20: Detail File List tab
+19: Detail File List tab

 New to versions 4.3.x and later, a completely redesigned interface has been added to the Detail File List tab of the Project dialog.